dotbitHQ/dotbithq.github.io/technical-details/registration-process.md

 To prevent fraud, .bit has some restrictions, meaning that certain character sets cannot appear simultaneously in the account name.
 For detailed rules, please refer to: [Character Sets](../register-das/charsets.md)

-### Can SubDID be registered?
+### Can Second-Level DID be registered?

 Yes!

-The SubDID feature is now fully available.
-Any holder of a .bit account can issue SubDIDs on [topdid](https://topdid.com).
-You can choose to issue your SubDIDs manually or set your own pricing then automatically distribute them.
-Anyone can claim their own SubDID.
+The Second-Level DID feature is now fully available.
+Any holder of a .bit account can issue Second-Level DIDs on [topdid](https://topdid.com).
+You can choose to issue your Second-Level DIDs manually or set your own pricing then automatically distribute them.
+Anyone can claim their own Second-Level DID.
 Please refer to the [FAQ](https://positive-metatarsal-7cf.notion.site/FAQ-SubDID-Distribution-Tool-b4e03c9d037d4c668cd585bfd20507cf) for more information on how to use [topdid.com](https://topdid.com)

-> For more information, please refer to: [.bit SubDID](./subdid.md)
+> For more information, please refer to: [.bit Second-Level DID](./subdid.md)

 ### What is anti-registration snatching?
 What is the principle of anti-registration snatching?